How forest loss has altered life on earth over 150 years

 Palm Oil Detectives is an investigative journalism non-profit platform that exists to expose commodity greenwashing and corruption in the meat, palm oil and gold industries.
 Palm Oil Detectives is a global collective of animal rights and indigenous rights advocates.
 Together we expose the devastating impacts of palm oil, gold and meat deforestation on human health, the environment, wild animals and indigenous communities.
 The Palm Oil Detectives #Boycott4Wildlife movement empowers activists, scientists, conservationists and creatives worldwide to #BoycottPalmOil and advocate for genuine alternatives to ecocide.
 Read more: https://palmoildetectives.com/ https://x.com/PalmOilDetect https://m.youtube.co/@Palmoildetectives https://mastodonapp.uk/@palmoildetectives

-One thought on “How forest loss has changed biodiversity across the globe over the last 150 years
+One thought on “How forest loss has altered life on earth over 150 years

 Discover more from Palm Oil Detectives